TechT3o/Haptic_depth_sensing_glove/docs/proposal.md

   Visually impaired people will now:
   - have an alternative to navigate in new environments resulting in greater mobility and quality of life.
-  - have a way to recognize and fetch objects making them more self reliable and solving the problem of lost objects.
+  - have a way to recognize and fetch objects making them more self-reliant and solving the problem of lost objects.

-  Therefore such a device could practicaly improve the quality of life of the visually impaired community, let them become more self reliable, to more easily navigate to new places and alleviate pressure from their caregivers.
+  Therefore such a device could practically improve the quality of life of the visually impaired community, let them become more self-reliant, more easily navigate to new places, and alleviate pressure from their caregivers.

-   With the rise of Virtual Reality headsets and Augmented Reality applications there is an active research field and need to develop ubiquitous haptic feedback devices to help a user interact with the virtual world.
-This glove could be used to address this need and provide haptic feedback such as for button pressing or touching and recognizing virtual objects tasks frequently encountered in Human Computer Interaction.
+   With the rise of Virtual Reality headsets and Augmented Reality applications, there is an active research field and a need to develop ubiquitous haptic feedback devices to help a user interact with the virtual world.
+This glove could be used to address this need and provide haptic feedback such as for button pressing or touching and recognizing virtual objects tasks frequently encountered in Human-Computer Interaction.

 ## 5. Challenges

 - Achieving depth estimation with good enough resolution to understand relative distances between camera objects
-- Achieve real time performance so that there is no latency between where the user is pointing at and the perceived haptic feedback
+- Achieve real-time performance so that there is no latency between where the user is pointing and the perceived haptic feedback
-- Achieve good enough haptic resolution with the motor array for the user to recognize different object and perform wayfinding
+- Achieve good enough haptic resolution with the motor array for the user to recognize different objects and perform wayfinding

 ## 6. Requirements for Success

 - Python skills are required to make a running backend that can collect camera information, find the depth, and determine the mapping and intensities of the motors.
 - C++ skills are needed to program the Arduino to communicate with the Python backend, and to control the intensities of each motor.
-- Electronic circuit design and soldering skills are required to connect the motors and camera to microcontroller and to create the motor driver circuit and PCBs.
+- Electronic circuit design and soldering skills are required to connect the motors and camera to the microcontroller and to create the motor driver circuit and PCBs.
 - 3D printing and design skills are required to print casing for electronic components.
-- Hands on skills are required to put the glove together.
+- Hands-on skills are required to put the glove together.

 ## 7. Metrics of Success

 ### Quantitative

 #### Wayfinding / navigation study
-Navigation accuracy - Able to navigate room?
+Navigation accuracy - Able to navigate in the room?
-Navigation speed - How much time to reach destination?
+Navigation speed - How much time to reach the destination?

 #### Object recognition / fetching study
-Recognition accuracy - How many objects detected?
+Recognition accuracy - How many objects were detected?
 Recognition speed - How much time to figure out an object?

 ### Qualitative